Any season can pose a risk of water damage. But winter water damage can catch you by surprise if you don’t take proper precautions.

 Does Homeowners Insurance Cover Water Damage?

-Most standard home insurance policies will cover damage that happens from within your home, such as a pipe burst.
+Most standard home insurance policies will cover damage originating from within your home, such as from a burst pipe.

 When you file a claim, an adjustor will reach out to you within 2 hours and get the information they need to schedule services.
 On our end, the average time to some form of payment for your claim is 48 hours.